japila-books/spark-structured-streaming-internals/docs/physical-operators/StreamingSymmetricHashJoinExec.md

 eventTimeWatermark: Option[Long]
 ----

-When <<creating-instance, created>>, `StreamingSymmetricHashJoinExec` can be given the <<spark-sql-streaming-OffsetSeqMetadata.md#batchWatermarkMs, event-time watermark>> of the current streaming micro-batch.
+When <<creating-instance, created>>, `StreamingSymmetricHashJoinExec` can be given the [event-time watermark](../OffsetSeqMetadata.md#batchWatermarkMs) of the current streaming micro-batch.

 `eventTimeWatermark` is an optional property that is specified only after [IncrementalExecution](../IncrementalExecution.md) was requested to apply the [state preparation rule](../IncrementalExecution.md#state) to a physical query plan of a streaming query (to [optimize (prepare) the physical plan of the streaming query](../IncrementalExecution.md#executedPlan) once for [ContinuousExecution](../ContinuousExecution.md) and every trigger for [MicroBatchExecution](../MicroBatchExecution.md) in the **queryPlanning** phase).